nickmxrino/csharp-Sudoku/README.md

 ### Console Iteration

-Comprised of coloured output and a border to define the rows/columns of the board.
+Produced with coloured output and a border to help define the rows/columns of the board.

 ### Desktop Iteration